NUSGreyhats/greyctf-evm-infra/README.md

 ## TODO

 - [ ] **get the image build to work**
-- [ ] add an config to get a proof of work
+- [ ] add a config to get a proof of work
 - [ ] make EVM node timeout configurable
 - [ ] make SOLC version configurable
 - [ ] update requirements.txt